There is a thin line between devotion and destruction.

-Using his experience as a criminal defense attorney, John Rhea crafts a powerful debut novel about the complexities of family, relationships, morality, and justice.
+John Rhea, a former criminal defense attorney, crafts a powerful debut novel about the complexities of family, relationships, morality, and justice.
 Lifer is the chronicle of one man’s crime and punishment, guilt and reckoning.

 Lifer is the story of Jack Merritt, a South Carolina lawyer serving a life sentence for murder.
 He blames his current circumstances on his reckless yet charismatic older cousin Gil Hampton.
 Through flashbacks from Jack’s life, we relive the chaotic events culminating in the unthinkable crime, as well as his and Gil’s dramatic trial and conviction.
 Jack, nicknamed Counselor, attempts to survive the perils and despair of incarceration by befriending some of his fellow inmates (Easy Ed, Booker, Panic, Torch), the guards (Hawk, Troll), and the prison chaplain, Miguel (the Padre).
 As tensions build and a conflict with another group of inmates—the Skinheads—escalates, the reader is drawn into the treacherous world of a maximum security prison.